Deformations of quasi-Hamiltonian spaces: Introduction

 \section{Introduction}

 Quasi-Hamiltonian geometry \cite{alekseev1998lie} can be thought of as a ``multiplicative analogue'' of Hamiltonian geometry \cite{marsden1974reduction}, where the dual $\g^*$ of the Lie algebra $\g$ is replaced by the group $G$ integrating $\g$.
 As such, many natural spaces in Hamiltonian geometry have multiplicative analogues in quasi-Hamiltonian geometry.
 A prominent example is the double $D(G) = G \times G$ of a Lie group $G$, which is a quasi-Hamiltonian $G \times G$-space analogous to the cotangent bundle $T^*G$.
-Similarly, conjugacy classes in $G$ are quasi-Hamiltonian spaces analogous to the coadjoint orbits in $\g^*$.
+Similarly, conjugacy classes in $G$ are quasi-Hamiltonian spaces analogous to the coadjoint orbits in $\g^*$ (see e.g.\ \cite{BM} and the references therein for more examples).
 The goal of this paper is to connect such pairs via smooth deformations.